 There are many advantages to using a secured business loan over unsecured lending such as better rates.
 However, as with all financial products, it does come with its own risks.

-Start up or no trading history - It can be great for start up businesses, businesses yet to submit annual accounts, or businesses with no credit history.
+- For a Startup with no trading history - It can be great for start up businesses, yet to submit annual accounts or businesses with no credit history.
 You can then use your company assets to lend against.

 Yes.
 Whatever asset you choose to secure against will be at risk and you may lose it if you fail to meet the repayment agreement set out by the lender.
 The lender will gain possession of the asset to cover the cost of the outstanding debt.

 Does my business qualify for a secured business loan?

 To qualify, you must operate a UK registered business that has been trading for at least 3 months.
 Should you have a poor credit history, you may also be required to demonstrate a sustained period of growth.

 - You must own one or more valuable assets

 - Be based in the UK